The Origins of the Name “Turkey” or What Came First, Turkey or a Turkey?

 Names, of course, matter.

-Names quickly become visual symbols rooted in real life objects, developing into real life concepts, which then affect our language and our understanding of the world.
+Names quickly become visual symbols rooted in real life objects, then themselves developing into real life concepts, which afterwards impact our language and our understanding of the world.

 When choosing their national symbol, the United States statesmen chose the bald eagle.
 Yet some, like Benjamin Franklin, believed it should have been the wild turkey.
 In his letter to his daughter, he explains his choice by invoking strong and vivid anthropomorphic and, dare I say, deeply prejudiced associations: